 How to remortgage to buy another property

-How does remortgaging to buy another property work?
+How to remortgage to release equity to buy another property

 To remortgage your current home and buy another property, you need to follow these steps: